A case study in designing a complex web application

 - Three of the interns brought on to work on this project were moved to full-time Fool developers and then into leadership positions at the company

 The Motley Fool Scorecards application launched not as a standalone or as a mobile app, but as an integrated part of the premium service experience to about half a million members.
-The integration tools led to the addition of over 17,000 stocks into the Scorecard database, providing insight into how frequently members are taking The Motley Fool’s investing advice.
+The integration tools led to the addition of over 17,000 stocks into the Scorecard database, providing insight (in aggregate) into how frequently members are taking The Motley Fool’s investing advice.

 Not everything can make it into the release.
 Here were items on the roadmap for improving and evolving the Scorecard application.